Tesla Roadster

 Splice in the extension wires

-Finally, crimp the Red and Black extension wires onto the butt splice connectors.
+Finally, crimp the red and black extension wires onto the butt splice connectors.

 Route the extension wires